-In the displayed dialog box, select the Account Type and enter the Alibaba Cloud ID of the account you want to share the image with.
+In the displayed dialog box, select the Account Type and enter the account ID you want to share the image with.

 Note: The Account ID can be obtained from the Account Management > Security Settings on the Alibaba Cloud website by logging on to https://account-intl.console.aliyun.com/#/secure.